 The idea is to recognize the momentary pleasure you get from over-indulging will only distract you, and possibly cause harm.
 It will prevent you from attaining the pleasure you can get from your long-term goals of feeling good, weighting less, having more energy, etc.

 As soon as you recognize temptation, pause and think – in this moment, do I want the immediate pleasure I’ll get from this bowl of ice cream or cheese pizza, or can I breathe through the feelings and remind myself of how good I’ll feel when I’m a better weight, have more energy, etc.

 None of us is always successful in this way, but when you can be successful most of the time, you will be very proud of yourself.

 What are you doing to get in shape these days?
 Are you happy with your health and physical capabilities?
 Why or why not?
+Have you personally lost weight after 60?
 Please join the conversation.